 - Ancient City of Pingyao

-Pingyao Ancient City is a perfectly preserved example of Chinese ancient city and traditional culture.
-Not only fork artists, but also many traditional housewives in Pingyao can make exquisite paper cuts.
+Pingyao Ancient City is a perfectly preserved example of a Chinese ancient city and traditional culture.
+Not only folk artists but also many traditional housewives in Pingyao can make exquisite paper cuts.

 Recommended China tour:

 Or contact us for a tailor-made China tour!

 More about Cultural Tidbits:

 - Great wall Giant Panda Peking Opera Chinese Cuisine

 - Naxi culture & dress Terracotta Warriors Acrobatics

 - Chinese Kungfu Chinese Architecture The Softness of Silk

 - Lantern Festival Dragon Boat Festival Mid-Autumn Festival